Chatterino/api/README.md

 Resolves a url into a preview tooltip.
 Example response:
 ```
 {
     "status": 200,                                // status code returned from the page
+    "thumbnail": "/thumbnail/url.com%2Fimage.png" // proxied thumbnail url if there's an image
     "message": "",                                // used to forward errors in case the website e.g. couldn't load
     "tooltip": "<div>tooltip</div>",              // HTML tooltip used in Chatterino
     "link": "http://final.url.com/asd"            // final url, after any redirects
 }
 ```